jgstew/validate_plist_xml/README.md

 This module checks that the plist is valid XML and meets the Apple Plist DTD here: https://www.apple.com/DTDs/PropertyList-1.0.dtd

-I have not yet tested this with Python 2 but it should work there too.

 ## Install with pip:
 ```